QishuaiWen/CBSA/README.md

 [2025/9/19] Our paper has been accepted to NeurIPS 2025 as a Spotlight🌟!

 ## 📊 Model Zoo
-### Image Classification

-The CBT (Contract-and-Broadcast Transformer) models for are built upon our CBSA and trained on the ImageNet-1K dataset with naive data augmentation preliminarily.
+The CBT (Contract-and-Broadcast Transformer) models for image classification are built upon our CBSA and trained on the ImageNet-1K dataset with naive data augmentation preliminarily.

 | Model      | Top-1 Acc | FLOPs  | #Params | Checkpoint |
 |:------------:|----------------------:|--------:|--------:|:---------:|